 There’s little doubt that the Wednesday Santa Monica Farmers Market assembles the most impressive produce in the Southland, but there are fringe farmers markets that actually offer more compelling prepared foods.
-Case in point: Eagle Rock’s Friday evening market.
+Case in point: Eagle Rock Farmers Market on Friday evenings.

 Coal-fuel flames licked at rows of rotating spice-rubbed yardbirds.